 While you must pay ordinary income taxes when your RSUs vest, and also must pay capital gains taxes upon selling appreciated RSUs, you can mitigate the tax burden.
-Targeted charitable giving, utilizing capital losses to offset capital gains, and outright gifting of vested shares are three ways.
+Your RSU tax selling strategy could include targeted charitable giving, utilizing capital losses to offset capital gains, and outright gifting of vested shares are three ways.

 When can RSUs have a negative effect on your net worth?
 Does your RSU selling strategy grow net worth?

 While restricted stock units complement a traditional compensation package, and can contribute to your net worth, there are risks involved in managing RSUs.

 The primary risk is that you have too much of your net worth concentrated in one individual stock, and one individual company.

 - How to properly manage your Restricted Stock Units.

 - How to structure a tax-efficient RSU unwind strategy.